stefanodevenuto/os-project/README.md

 5. The master calculates the number of flags, their score and place them in the chessboard.
 Then he set the A entry and the SYNCHRO entry of the Main Semaphore to the number of players and wait for 0 on the first one.

-6. The player set again the first entry of the Player Semaphore, calculate the associations flag(s)-pawn and send the strategy to the pawns.
+6. The player set again the first entry of the Player Semaphore, calculate the associations flag(s)-pawn, send the strategy to the pawns and set the third entry of the Player Semaphore to the number of pawns, to notificate them that the segy is ready.
-The he wait for 0 on the set semaphore.
+Then he wait for 0 on the set semaphore.

 7. The pawns unblocks theirselves by reading the message, handle the received strategy by creating an array to store all the informations, unlock the players and wait on the START entry of the Main Semaphore.

 8. The players unlock the Master by reserving on A entry.

 9. The game starts with the Master that unlock the players by setting the MASTER entry to the number of Players and the players unlock the Pawns by setting the START entry to yhe number of them.

+10. Now that the game is started, the Master wait for a number of messages equal to the number of the flags set.
+If these messages doesn't arrive in time, the game ends.

+11. The player wait on the second entry of the Player Semaphore array that all the pawns terminates their work.

+12. The pawns use the strategy sent to try to get the associated flag.
+In case of success, the pawn notificates the player by sending a message with the score of the flag in the second messgae queue.
+But in every case, the pawn check if she has anothe flag associated by reading the first queue.
+After all the job is done, she unlock the Player and wait on the second entry of Player Semaphore.

+13. The players read all the messages, reply those to the Master and unlock the pawn for read the new positions and the remaining moves for every pawn.

+14. The pawns send the informations to the players and the players send thosw to the Master, which updates the statistics of the Players.

+15. The game **restart**